yuschick/portfolio/README.md

 - [ ] Figure out the empty home page
 - [ ] Dig into Redux for consistent State management, specifically for the projects section
 - [x] Remove `state.blogs` from App and move it to the blog component
+- [ ] Adjust Project Full links to only show when available

 #### Stretch
 - [ ] Admin login via Facebook